franciscop/backblaze/readme.md

 > Please note that relative file paths are relative to the **working directory** [as specified on Node.js' fs](https://nodejs.org/api/fs.html#fs_file_paths).
 You can always provide absolute paths.

-All of the methods are async and are related to a single bucket.
 You can work with multiple buckets as well by creating them as expected:

 ```js
 const bucket1 = Bucket('bucket-name-1', { ... });